List of News and Information about byd on 4WheelsNews.com

 He said that the specs for this car have been defined so the companies now “know the specific details this car should fulfill.”
 He said that soon, they will define the shape and form of the car -- the prerequisites for starting development itself and its execution.Read the entire article Daimler and BYD made good progres on developing an EV, says Dieter Zetsche

-The Ministry of Land and Resources in China has revealed that BYD Co. has been ordered to pay a fine of 2.95 million yuan ($442,000) and to give up seven factories after a dispute over land use in central China.
+The Ministry of Land and Resources in China has revealed that BYD Co.
+Ltd. has been ordered to pay a fine of CHY2.95 million ($442,000) and to give up seven factories after a dispute over land use in central China.

 BYD, which is a Chinese carmaker partially owned by billionaire Warren Buffett's Berkshire Hathaway Inc., will have its factories in Xi'an, Shaanxi confiscated.
 Before this ruling, BYD had already been suffering due to declining domestic sales and scaled-back plans to sell electric cars in California.

-In a separate report, BYD said that its auto sales in September fell in 25%, even as the deliveries of its rivals (including SAIC Motor Co. and General Motors Co.) have grown.Read the entire article BYD factories confiscated by the Chinese government
+In a separate report, BYD said that its auto sales in September fell in 25 percent, even as the deliveries of its rivals (including SAIC Motor Co. and General Motors Co.) have grown.Read the entire article BYD factories confiscated by the Chinese government

 Sometime in 2012, BYD Auto Co. will offer plug-in hybrid vehicles in Europe in partnership with German utility company RWE Effizienz GmbH.
 BYD will supply its F3DM plug-in hybrid and e6 electric vehicle while RWE’s role is to provide quick-charge stations.